Center for Simulation Innovation, Interdisciplinary Education and Entrepreneurship

 Nursing sim-labs open doors to education for National Simulation Week: youtube.com/watch?v=JSfZ8cvGV1g

 Healthcare Simulation is designed to bridge classroom learning with real-life clinical experience, with the goal of improving patient care and developing quality nursing professionals.

-Simulation-based experiences are key to learners developing skills, communication, clinical judgement and decision-making.
+Simulation-based experiences are key to learners developing skills, communication, clinical judgment and decision-making.
 Learning objectives are developed and achieved through real-life patient care scenarios operated in a safe and constructive learning environment.

 The UD CSIIDEE aspires to become a national leader in simulation education and research to prepare the healthcare workforce of the future.
 View the CSIIDEE Policy and Procedure Handbook here.

 Our state-of-the-art simulation labs resemble current patient care facilities – immersing students in real-life environments.
 Hospital equipment, audiovisual technology, high-fidelity mannequins, task trainers, and patient actors from our unique Health Care Theatre program, are utilized to enhance realism and provide an effective learning experience.

 In step with the standards of best practice in simulation, our experienced simulation specialists design/develop simulation experiences with specific learning objectives ranging from basic clinical-care skills to more advanced patient care.